Things to do in Sorrento Italy

 St. Francis Cloister in Sorrento

-Admittedly, we found the adjacent Cloister of San Francesco more fascinating.
-With decorated arches, ceramic tiles and a central garden with palm trees and flowers it’s one of Sorrento’s prettiest spots.
+Decorated arches, ceramic tiles and a central garden with palm trees and flowers make it one of the prettiest spots in Sorrento.

 Chiesa di San Francesco (St. Francis Church), piazza francesco Saverio Gargiulo, 8